Toluna-IP/tolunaintegratedpaneldocs/faq/ES Offering FAQ/External Sample/generalES.md

 After obtaining the invite link via Invite API (please refer Integration Guide for complete details), everything is the same as the regular integration including the real time notifications, redirections, etc.

 ---

+## Is there some property of a survey that indicates that panelists need to be restricted if they participated in some other survey or set of surveys?

+For Recontact Surveys and WaveIDs, Toluna allows Members to be excluded from participating based on their answers on previous Surveys or Waves.
+Detailed information on how to use this feature can be seen [here.](/externalsample/api/surveyexclusion.html)